History Behind the Recall

 How Ford Owners Can Take Back Control

-While recalls have been communicated to owners, many continue to be unhappy with the solutions provided by automakers.
-These problems have the potential to escalate into further action, just like this, underlining the importance of protecting consumer rights.
+While this recall has been communicated to owners, many continue to be unhappy with the solutions provided by automakers.
+These problems have the potential to escalate into further action, underlining the importance of protecting consumer rights.

 If you struggle with vehicle troubles and feel cornered against big vehicle brands, remember it is always better to have experts with you.
 With extensive experience and successful cases at hand, The Lemon Firm is your best bet.
 With dedicated team members always at your disposal, the package becomes too good to be true.
 So, if your car is giving you a headache, don’t hesitate to reach out!